 To provide assurance that nitrogen and phosphorus losses to surface water and groundwater are minimized from the permitted application of biosolids and septage in the BMAP area, the requirements in Chapter 62-640 F.A.C. apply to newly permitted application sites and existing application sites upon permit renewal.
 Where biosolids materials mixed with yard waste or other organic materials are distributed as compost or soil amendments, DEP recommends the recipients of these materials be notified of their increased nutrient content, so that any fertilization practices on the site can be adjusted accordingly.
-FDACS and University of Florida Institute of Food and Agricultural Sciences (UF-IFAS) are coordinating efforts to ensure that the distribution process for these kinds of materials includes notification of the nutrient content to the site manager.

-4.2.
-Stormwater
+4.2 Stormwater

 Urban stormwater is a considerable source of nutrient loading to Lake Harney, Lake Monroe, MSJR basin and many urban areas are already regulated under the Municipal Separate Storm Sewer System (MS4) NPDES Stormwater Program.
 An MS4 is a conveyance or system of conveyances, such as roads with stormwater systems, municipal streets, catch basins, curbs, gutters, ditches, constructed channels, or storm drains.
 If an MS4 permittee is identified as a contributor in the BMAP, the permitted MS4 must undertake projects specified in the BMAP.
-Refer to Appendix A for a link to a list of MS4 permittees.